Jestzer/mw-info/unqual-compatibility.md

 ## CentOS Stream 10
 - **R2025a Prerelease and older**: libXt needs to be installed.
 This worked one time, but not another, I swear.

+## RedHat EL/CentOS/etc 7.9
+- **R2024b and newer**: Requires GLIBC 2.18, but this distro only comes with 2.17.
+While it's technically possible to upgrade to 2.18, it'll likely break something else.
+Don't try this.

 ## RedHat EL 8.5
 - **R2010a**: Probably the same as R2010bSP2 on Ubuntu 22.04.
 TL;DR: No, and there is no reasonable workaround.